aws-solutions/research-service-workbench-on-aws/workbench-core/infrastructure/docs/workbenchCognito.md

 # WorkbenchCognito CDK Construct

 ## Description
 A CDK Construct to create a Cognito user pool for use with the [authentication package](../../authentication/).
-Creates a user pool, domain, app client, and (optionally) OpenID Connect(OIDC)-compatible Identity Providers (IdPs)
+The construct creates a user pool, a domain, an app client, and (optionally) one or more OpenID Connect(OIDC)-compatible Identity Providers (IdPs)

-The WorkbenchCognito component is a CDK construct which deploys an AWS Cognito User Pool.
-The User Pool will be initialized with a client application for the website URL provided in the properties.
-One may also initialized one or more OIDC provider configurations to allow for alternate single sign on providers to be utilized using the `workbench-core-authentication` package's Cognito interface.

 ## Usage